akospasztor/stm32-project-template/README.md

 The `.github` folder contains the GitHub Actions workflow file which describes the CI pipeline that runs automatically on every git push operation.

+The application-level source code and corresponding header files are located in the `application` folder; organized into `source` and `include` subfolders.

 Upon building the project, a `build` folder is created.
 All build-related files and output binaries are located in the `build` folder, organized into